aqiu384/p5r-walkthrough/src/walkthrough.md

 #### Mon 6/6
 ##### Daytime
 * Rain
-* Do not need to reload chalk dodge
 * Request "Sadism Is Just a Sign of Love" unlocked
 * Buy Imported Protein from sports shop
 * Councillor Rank 4